PedroAreiasIST/self-consistent-C-plus-plus-subset/README.md

 8) Use of nested namespaces for identifying functions in a tree-like form.
 9) Extensive use of template functions and structs.
 10) Use of linear containers.
 No STL.
+11) Only allowable return values are of intrinsic types.